Table of Contents

 iii.
 Orographic Precipitation

-Orographic precipitation is the type of precipitation that occurs by the orographic action i.e. the movement of the moist mass of air in the windward side of the mountain.
+It is the type of precipitation that occurs by the orographic action i.e. the movement of the moist mass of air on the windward side of the mountain.

-In other words, moving air masses have chances to strike barriers like mountains.
+In other words, moving air masses have a chance to strike barriers like mountains.
 Once they strike, they rise which causes condensation and precipitation.